-There was near-miss incident in Armstrong, BC recently where a TELUS employee could have been electrocuted.
+There was near-miss incident in Armstrong, BC where a TELUS employee could have been electrocuted.
 The member performed a voltage check prior to climbing and found that there was no voltage on the pole, but there was stray leakage current flowing down the pole via the cut-out prior to the employee arriving at the pole.
-The pole was dry when it was first attended by member, but was likely wet when the failure occurred.
-In this case there were two problems; there was voltage leaking down the cut-out and the cut-out failed and, in breaking away, fortunately swung away from the member and the pole.
-The TWU is also aware of three cut-out failures in one day in Williams Lake and one in Quesnel.
+The pole was dry when it was first attended by the member, but was likely wet when the failure occurred.
+In this case there were two problems; there was voltage leaking down from the cut-out and the cut-out failed and, in breaking away, fortunately swung away from the member and the pole.
+The TWU is also aware there have been other cut-out failures in British Columbia.

-BY Hydro has recently approved a polymeric cut-out for use on their system, which do not have the same failure mode as those made from porcelain.
+BC Hydro has approved a polymeric cut-out for use on their system, which do not have the same failure mode as those made from porcelain.
 This change is expected to eliminate the hazard posed by porcelain cut-outs.
 BC Hydro will be replacing all 310,000 of their porcelain cut-outs but this will take several years before this hazard is eliminated.